inspera/eslint-config-inspera/README.md

 For our hard formatting rules, we (mostly) follow the Airbnb JavaScript Style Guide. https://github.com/airbnb/javascript

-# Our amendments:
+## Our amendments:
-## Comments
+### Comments
 * Do not reference Jira issues in comments.
 How and why the code works should be understandable from the code itself and the comments.
 Feel free to explain why things are done the way they are if you think it may look strange or confusing.
 * Always document any parameters or return values that are not totally obvious.

-## Whitespace
+### Whitespace
 * Four spaces for indentation, not two.

-## Commas
+### Commas
 * Trailing commas are allowed, but not enforced.

-## Bitwise operators
+### Bitwise operators
 * Do not use them unless it is strictly necessary for performance reasons.
 * Document well.

+### null or undefined
+Always use undefined for things that are not set or have no value.
+One is not better than the other, but consistency is good, and undefineds are just more commonly encountered out there.

-## Nesting
+### Nesting
 * Avoid deep nesting of loops and conditional statements.
 Confusing nested logic is a frequent source of bugs, and can be very hard to read and debug.
 * Extract logical parts into separate functions if possible.
 * No nested ternary statements, except in JSX contexts if it cannot be avoided.
 * Avoid nesting function calls inside conditionals and function parameters.
 * Make use of nicely named variables to simplify.

 # Guidelines for good naming
 Good naming makes it easier to read and understand code.
 Try to use names that are descriptive and unambiguous, without being awkwardly long and cumbersome.
 Be consistent, and use the same name for the same thing across the application.

+## Language, spelling and grammar
+Code and comments should be written in US English.
+Make an effort to avoid grammar and spelling mistakes.
+They may not matter to the compiler, but they can be both confusing and annoying.

 ## Functions
 Good function names are action oriented and start with a verb.